Veams/documentation/how-to/style-guide/style-guide__summary.md

 This style guide is a reference for writing consistent documentation that is easy to understand.

-Instead of creating style guide from scratch, we heavily borrowed from Google's Developer Documentation Style Guide.
+Instead of creating style guide from scratch, this style guide heavily borrows from Google's Developer Documentation Style Guide.

 This documentation is a living guide, which means it will be reviewed regularly and changes will be when it makes sense.